ssea-lab/MobileEdgesim/README.md

 # MobileEdgesim
-## We developed a standalone tool called MobileEdgesim designed to simulate microservices-oriented mobile edge computing environments.
+We developed a tool called MobileEdgesim designed to simulate microservices-oriented mobile edge computing environments.